TikTok's website returns to India after five years, app still inaccessible - BusinessToday

 The account gained rapid traction, surpassing 20,000 followers by 8 PM on launch day, according to CNN.
 A second post soon followed, showcasing seasonal scenes from the White House.

 This marks the first official White House TikTok account, though both Trump and former president Joe Biden previously used personal TikTok profiles during the 2024 election campaign.
-Trump remains the platform’s most-followed political figure, with more than 110 million followers, despite his last post dating back to election day in November 2024.
+Trump remains the platform’s most-followed political figure, with more than 110 million followers.